 The compiler report of a design error

-Now we are ready to transfer our schematic data to the PCB, but first we need a PCB to transfer too.
+Now we are ready to convert a schematic to a PCB layout, but first we need a PCB to transfer too.
 Right click on the project and select “Add New to Project > PCB” as shown in the picture below.
 This will create a Printed Circuit Board object in your project tree.
 Once it is created, right click on it and save it as a new name, in my case I saved it as the same name as my schematic object.

-With the PCB object created, you will now want to take some time and configure it the way that you want it to be to start your layout work with.
+With the PCB object created, you will now want to take some time and configure the way your initial layout will look and feel.
 First you will want to set up the grid that you need and set the origin of the layout.
 You will find the menu commands for this in the “View > Grids” pulldown menu and the “Edit > Origin” pulldown menu.
 You will also want to edit or recreate the board outline so that it is the size and shape that you need.
 To do this you will first change the board view from 2D to board planning mode in the “View” pulldown menu, and then use the use the appropriate editing commands in the “Design” pulldown menu.

 At this point you are ready to transfer the design data from the schematic to PCB design.
+The schematic capture tool is your "schematic to PCB converter."
+In essence, this will place the components in your schematic inside the PCB editor.
+They won't be connected with copper traces, but you will see thin lines that link pins on different components together.
+These lines show you which pins will need to be connected on your board, so pay attention to these when you start arranging your components.
+These lines match the connections in the PCB schematic and layout.
 In the PCB editor, go to the “Design > Import Changes From…” pulldown menu command.
 You will see the “Engineering Change Order” dialog box pop up as shown below.

 First click on the “Validate Changes” button on the lower left side of the dialog box.
 After Altium has finished validating the changes that you are making by synchronizing the schematic data to the PCB, the “Check” column on the right of the dialog box will fill with green checkmarks indicating that those items and any schematic symbols that have successfully validated.
 Any items that do not validate will have to be investigated and corrected in order to get a fully synchronized design.